hoejsagerc/hoejsagerc/README.md

 My goals for the year 2022 is to gain the following certifications:

-- ⭐ CJE: Certified Jenkins Engineer
-- ⭐ CKA: Certified Kubernetes Administrator
+- ⭐ AZ-900 - Azure Fundamentals ✅
-- ⭐ AZ-900: Microsoft Azure Fundamentals
+- ⭐ AZ-104 - Azure Administrator
-- ⭐ AZ-204: Developing Solutions for Microsoft Azure
+- ⭐ AZ-204 - Developing Solutions for Microsoft Azure
-- ⭐ AZ-400: Designing and Implementing Microsoft DevOps Solutions
+- ⭐ AZ-400 - Designing and Implementing Microsoft DevOps Solutions

 <br />

+### Certifications

 ### Connect with me: